 Credit counseling today makes money not by giving the best advice, but by putting people into repayment plans.
 They get a percentage of the money they collect ‘donated’ to them by the banks.
 This is the same arrangement that debt collectors have with the banks.

-Unless you budget in some fun it is highly unlikely that you will be able to live month-to-month for the next 5 to 7 years in a credit counseling program.
-You, like most, will fail along that path and all the funds you struggled to pay each month, until the plan fails will be wasted.
+Unless you factor in some fun in your budget it is highly unlikely that you will be able to live month-to-month for the next 5 years in a credit counseling program.
+You, like most, will fail along that path, and all the funds you struggled to pay each month until the plan fails will be wasted.
 It won’t eliminate your debt.

 I’m absolutely not being cynical here, just honest and real.